Woodshape/PolyEQ/README.md

 # PolyEQ

-A low-poly RPG based on old-school design similar to Everquest.
+A low-poly RPG based on old-school design similar to Everquest or Ultima Online.

 # Features